chesslablab/testing-redux-chess/README.md

     $ npm run publish:npm --prefix /home/standard/projects/@chesslablab/redux-chess && npm run update:local:redux-chess && npm start

-## Restart the Testing App
+## Refresh the Testing App

-After making some changes in the local `@chesslablab/redux-chess` package you may want to restart the app to see the changes in your browser:
+After doing some work on the `@chesslablab/redux-chess` package you may want to refresh the testing app to see the changes in your browser:

     $ npm run publish:npm --prefix /home/standard/projects/@chesslablab/redux-chess && npm run update:local:redux-chess && npm run restart --port=3000